 This information also appears in audio form on episode 5 of the Transition to Parenthood Podcast.
+Click here for the printable companion handout, Guide to Labor Support.

 Multiple research studies have found that continuous labor support reduces interventions, improves outcomes, and improves satisfaction with the birth.
 We will first talk about who provides labor support.
 Then we’ll address how to provide the best possible support by learning about childbirth, understanding what comforts the person who will be in labor, having tools to respond to each phase of labor, and understanding the importance of reducing fear during labor by helping her to feel safe and loved.